Mission Statement

 New England Law Library Consortium (NELLCO)

 NELLCO is a consortium of law libraries collaborating to maximize access to services and resources and to develop, evaluate, and implement innovative programs for the benefit of the members.
-Through our membership with NELLCO, we receive discounted rates for select resources such as New York Times, Fastcase, and Practising Law Institute (PLI).
+Through our membership with NELLCO, we receive discounted rates for select resources such as New York Times, and Practising Law Institute (PLI).
 We also have reciprocal agreements for interlibrary loan lending.

 Law Librarians of New England (LLNE) & Maine Library Association (MLA)